- What if I haven’t received a confirmation email?

 Scholarship funding is available for the following expenses:

-- Accommodation during the nights of the conference (shared room)
+- Accommodation during the nights of the conference (shared room with participant of the same sex)

 - Participation fee that covers registration and most meals